 Affiliate marketing was born in the late 90s and has since continuously evolved.
-It became an essential component of the ever-changing world of digital marketing; in the past, affiliate marketing was driven by website visits, but with time it became a valuable lead generator for many brands.
-Once social media was added in the mix, affiliate marketers started utilizing platforms like Facebook, Twitter, Instagram, and LinkedIn, to name a few.
+It became an essential component of the ever-changing world of digital marketing.
+In the past, affiliate marketing was driven by website visits, with time it became a valuable lead generator for many brands.
+Once social media got added in the mix, affiliate marketers started utilizing platforms like Facebook, Twitter, Instagram, and LinkedIn, to name a few.

 As social media developed, a crucial drive in its longevity became its social leaders – or as we know them today, influencers.